NStackpole/CompilerDesign/README.md

 # Compiler Design Repository
-This repository holds work done for my Compiler Design class.
-Currently that includes a compiler being made for a language designed in the class.
-Currently the "compiler" is really just a C++ library representation of the abstract syntax tree for the language.
+This repository holds work (a compiler) done for my Compiler Design class.

 This compiler currently:
 * Can evaluate the following expressions : Not, And, Or, Xor, Conditional, <, >, ==, !=, <=, >=, and then (&&), or else (||), division, modulus, negation, multiplication, subtraction, addition.
 * Has a very basic type system: integer and boolean.
 * Checks the types of expressions to make sure they are well formed.
 If an expression is not well formed the program will abort.
-* Use lexical analysis to generate tokens from lines of text (source code)
+* Use lexical analysis to generate tokens from lines of text (source code).
-* Uses a parser to generate abstract syntax trees
+* Uses a parser to generate abstract syntax trees.
 * Has a calculator program that accepts input through standard in.
 Takes input through standard input, lexes the lines, printing out the tokens as it goes, then parses them, and finally evaluates them.
-* Integer and boolean variables can be declared.
+* Integer and boolean variables can be declared and used in expressions.

 TODO:
 * Implement expression printing